allenevans/set-env/README.md

 # set-env
-Github action to set environment variables
+Github action to set environment variables that can be globally accessed between steps.

 Example usage:-